memcachier/mc/README.md

 ## Performance

 Right now we use a single per-connection mutex and don't support pipe-lining any operations.
-There is however support for connection pools.
+There is however support for connection pools which should make up for it.

 ## Get involved!